pgomez-r/inception/guide/08_DOCKER_MARIADB.md

         DB_PASS: ${DB_PASS}
     container_name: mariadb
 ```
-As we can see, our permals are passed to ARG through the args section in the build section.
-They can only be transmitted here, because they are launched only during the build and are not present in the image, unlike ENV, which are transmitted through the environment section already inside the service.
+As we can see, our env variables are passed to ARG through the args section of the service `build:` .

 Let's not forget to mount the partition in the same way so that the database status is not reset after each container restart.: